box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 </ImageFrame>

- ## 2. Click Run App Diagnostics Report
+ ## 2. Click **Run App Diagnostics Report** to configure your report

-Click the blue button to make a popup appear.
+Click the blue button which will display a popup to select report filters and parameters.

 <ImageFrame center shadow>